-- There is a drop-in Engraving Tip for the original silver blade holder or the ACS-24UHF blade holder, or you can use the Zing Engraving tool in the ACS-24UHF. - The same basic guidelines apply to engraving as in embossing and scoring: - ♦ You will probably need to use the WYSIWYG cut mode. - You will need to turn off the Blade Offset setting for engraving. - You will probably need to use multiple passes to get the desired results. - On softer metals, you may not want the engraving tip too far above the metal as it can leave a pock mark when it drops to start engraving.
+- The Zing Engraving Tool can be used to engrave vellum, foils, acrylic, and most metals, including trophy labels, dog tags, and jewelry charms. - The same basic guidelines apply to engraving as in embossing and scoring: - You will probably need to use the WYSIWYG cut mode. - You will need to turn off the Blade Offset setting for engraving. - You will probably need to use multiple passes to get the desired results. - On softer metals, you may not want the engraving tip too far above the metal as it can leave a pock mark when it drops to start engraving.
 If possible, test on scraps first. - Refer to the Suggested Settings table at the end of this chapter or force and speed settings on various materials.
-Note that you can engrave on materials that cannot be cut on the ACS-24UHF, such as jewelry charms, dog tags, and trophy plates. - The open path fonts available in MTC should work well for engraving.
+Note that you can engrave on materials that cannot be cut on the Zing, such as jewelry charms, dog tags, and trophy plates. - The open path fonts available in MTC should work well for engraving.
 They contain single path lines and curves versus outlines and are usually more desirable when engraving letters.
 Refer to Section 5.11.